 Where a plant protection product (PPP) does not have an appropriate on-label authorisation, authorisation holders, growers or their representative organisations may apply for the authorisation of a PPP on a specific crop under an Extension of Authorisation for a Minor Use.

-There are a number of different types of Extensions of Use and you should see the guidance document for Extension of Use for further advice.
+There are a number of different types of Extensions of Use and you should see Extension of Use guidance for further advice.

 Extension of use application